 |Year||Primary Underlying Cause||Other Deaths with mention of hypothermia||Total deaths associated with hypothermia|

 Note: Each death is assigned a primary underlying cause of death for purposes of public health reporting.
 Those numbers are provided in the second column.
 The additional "other" deaths are cases where hypothermia was mentioned as an additional cause of death, but some other cause was assigned to the primary underlying cause.
 For example, some deaths were given the primary underlying cause of death as "drug overdose" or "fall," but hypothermia was mentioned as an additional cause

-*Data for 2018 is preliminary and subject to change.
+*Note: Data for 2019 is preliminary and subject to change.

 Frostbite is one of the most common cold-related injuries.
 Frostbite is an injury to the body caused by freezing of skin tissue.
 Frostbite causes loss of feeling and color in the affected areas.
 It most often affects the nose, ears, cheeks, chin, fingers or toes.
 Frostbite can permanently damage the body and severe cases can lead to amputation.
 The risk of frostbite is increased in people with reduced blood circulation, those who drink alcoholic beverages, the elderly and people who are not dressed properly for extremely cold temperatures.

 At the first signs of redness or pain in any skin area, get out of the cold or protect any exposed skin - frostbite may be beginning.
 The following signs may indicate frostbite: a white or grayish-yellow skin area; skin that feels usually firm or waxy; or numbness.
 A victim is often unaware of frostbite until someone else points it out because the frozen tissues are numb.